Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 ### System A Procedure

-1. Use WLM drain running jobs from the affected nodes on the blade.
+1. Use WLM to drain running jobs from the affected nodes on the blade.

 2. Use Boot Orchestration Services (BOS) to shut down the affected nodes on the donor blade (in this example, x9000c3s0).
 Specify the appropriate xname and BOS template for the node type in the following command.